) refers to two separate, yet related, creations, the second based on the first.Version One

 - Darker and Edgier: Moore's interpretation.

-- Deconstruction: Moore developed a lot of the themes of Watchmen first in his run of Miracleman and indeed the latter was described by him as the end of his series tackling with superhero myths.
-In Miracleman he tackles the conflict between boring civilian identity and the superhero identity, the wider social effect superheroes can have on the world and the Ascended Fridge Horror of a superhero-supervillain dust-up.
+- Deconstruction: Moore developed a lot of the themes of Watchmen first in his run of Miracleman and indeed the former was described by him as the last word in his interest in superhero deconstructions, which properly began with this series.
+In Miracleman he tackles the conflict between boring civilian identity and the superhero identity, the wider social effect superheroes can have on the world and the Ascended Fridge Horror of a superhero-supervillain dust-up, likewise the Blue and Orange Morality that develops from the mere fact of having superpowers.

 - Draco in Leather Pants: Invoked in canon during Neil Gaiman's issues, with the introduction of the "Bateses", a subculture who idolise the psychotic, sadistic mass murderer Johnny Bates because they think Miracleman's utopia is too much of a Sugar Bowl.